tosun-si/asgarde/README.md

 ## Possible evolutions in the future

-- Allow passing a custom coder in the `apply` method of `CollectionComposer`.
-- Allow injecting a custom `Failure` object and error handling function to be used in all `apply` calls.
+- Maybe allow injecting a custom `Failure` object and error handling function to be used in all `apply` calls.